zuoyanzhang/DeepSpeed/blogs/deepspeed-ulysses/README.md

 We are open to collaborations with universities, research labs, and companies.
-For such requests (and other requests unsuitable for GitHub), please directly email to <deepspeed-info@microsoft.com>.
+For such requests (and other requests unsuitable for GitHub), please directly email to <info@deepspeed.ai>.
 If you like our work, please "Star" our [repo](https://github.com/deepspeedai/DeepSpeed).